ASakrak/085-12-Dunkelheit/README.md

 # 085-12-Dunkelheit
-# About
-- Simple fps counter and opengl project.
-  I used GL/glut.h library.
-- There is more details at the bottom of the page.
-- By the way you need opengl for launch this application.

 # How Can I Download On Linux?
 - First of all, I have no idea to download on linux, but I found some codes on Google, maybe I helped you a little bit.